qri57i/rdocs.vampirewars.io/index.md

 ---
-order: 10000
+order: 10001
+label: Vision
 ---

-# Welcome to Vampire Wars
+# Welcome

 The Metaverse needs to be built, and it won’t build itself.
 It needs builders to build stories, platforms, and communities around it.
 And then interconnect it all.